 Warehouse space is always at a premium.
-However, its a delicate balance between storage area and workplace efficiency.
+However, it’s a delicate balance between storage area and workplace efficiency.
 Knowing your forklift clearance dimensions helps ensure you maximize both.

 After turning down a warehouse aisle, most forklifts need to make a 90-degree turn, back up, drop off or pick up some cargo, and leave.
 If you notice a lot of damage to your racking system, you have a problem.
 Either your aisles are too small, or you are using the wrong machinery, or both.